 From a near-term perspective, the 4-hours chart shows that the price has managed to stand on the 20-hours moving average line while 50-hours will be the next challenge to conquer.
 The short-term momentum is on the rises as the RSI reading moves towards the 50-above zone.

-Take your position on over 13,000 local and international shares via CFDs and trade it all seamlessly from the one account.
-Learn more about share CFDs or open an account to get started today.
+Take your position on over 16,000 local and international shares via CFDs and trade it all seamlessly from the one account.
+Learn more about trading share CFDs with us, or open an account to get started today.

 Take a position on indices

 Deal on the world’s major stock indices today.

 - Trade the lowest Wall Street spreads on the market

 - 1-point spread on the FTSE 100 and Germany 40

 - The only provider to offer 24-hour pricing

 Live prices on most popular markets

 Prices above are subject to our website terms and agreements.
 Prices are indicative only.
 All shares prices are delayed by at least 15 mins.

 Prices above are subject to our website terms and agreements.
 Prices are indicative only.
 All shares prices are delayed by at least 20 mins.